GugaLomi/aimlmid2026_g_lomidze25/README.md

-# Project Title

-AI and ML for Cybersecurity – Midterm Exam
+# AI and ML for Cybersecurity – Midterm Exam

-Finding the Correlation
+1. Finding the Correlation

 Student: Guram Lomidze
 Course: AI and ML for Cybersecurity